adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 You can create a CSV file of users to remove by some other means.
-However, if your list includes any users that still exist in your enterprise directory, those users will be added back in on the Adobe side by the next sync action that adds users.
+However, if your list includes any users that still exist in your customer directory, those users will be added back in on the Adobe side by the next sync action that adds users.

 ```sh